iSebDev/convertertype/README.md

 ## PLUGINS ⚙️ 🎉 NEW v1.5 RELEASE

-> You can make plugins in .json now
+> You can make plugins in .json now \n
 > You can use external libs
 > You can use remplazable values
 > You can make extra functions for the program